olegnck404/SnakeGame/README.md

    ```

-   This command will generate an executable file named `SnakeGame`.
+   This command will generate an executable file named `snake`.

 ## Execution